maubuz/2W6-Notes/docs/wk10/responsive_images.md

 ## Retina Screens & CSS Pixels

-Retina screens have two to three times more pixels than a traditional screens.
+Retina screens and other modern displays have two to three times more pixels than a traditional screens.
 This is referred to as a **Display Pixel Ratio** (DPR) of 2x or 3x.